Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium models

-The reduced model for the $j=0$ peak can scale in width based on the $\sigma$ parameter, and the model captures the slight asymmetry in $\mathcal{I}$ via $\mu_0^{[1]}$ and $\mu_0^{[2]}$.
-For tritium data analysis, to find best estimates of $\sigma$, $\mu_0^{[1]}$ and $\mu_0^{[2]}$, we fit the reduced model to an $\mathcal{I}$ distribution generated with the best-estimate SNR$_{\rm max}$ value.
-Figure~\ref{fig:T2_res_fit} displays this distribution and fit curve ($\chi^2/\mathrm{ndf} = 44/58$).
-The fit energy range is limited to produce a good fit to the central region of the resolution, which has the largest impact on the tritium analysis.
-Uncertainties on $\sigma$ are propagated to the endpoint and neutrino mass results (see \autoref{sec:sigma_errors}), since these results would shift if we under- or over-estimated the widths of scatter peaks.
-In contrast, $\mu_0^{[1]}$ and $\mu_0^{[2]}$ are fixed in the tritium model because their uncertainties are found to have a negligible effect and are not propagated.
+We find the best estimates of $\sigma$, $\mu_0^{[1]}$ and $\mu_0^{[2]}$ by fitting the reduced model to the simulated $\mathcal{I}$ distribution that was generated with the best-estimate SNR$_{\rm max}$ value, as shown in \autoref{fig:T2_res_fit}.
+The $\chi^2/\mathrm{ndf}$ is $44/58$, and the fit result for $\sigma$ is consistent with the standard deviation calculated directly from $\mathcal{I}$.
+The fit energy range is limited to produce a good fit to the central region of $\mathcal{I}$, which has the largest impact on tritium data fits.
+During tritium analysis, uncertainties are propagated for $\sigma$ (see \autoref{sec:sigma_errors}) but not for $\mu_0^{[1, 2]}$, since an MC study shows that neglecting uncertainties on $\mu_0^{[1, 2]}$ negligibly affects results.

-When $j\geq1$, scatter peaks $\mathcal{I}*\mathcal{L}_{(\mathrm{H}_2, \mathrm{He})}^{*j}$ are again modeled as a function of the resolution standard deviation $\sigma$.
-Monte Carlo studies show that these higher-order peaks can each be modeled as Gaussian without biasing $E_0$ or $m_\beta$ results, despite the asymmetry in $\mathcal{L}_{\mathrm{tot}}^{*j}$.
-This is the case because the peaks are broadened by $\mathcal{I}$, they overlap with each other, and they each contribute sub-dominantly to the $\mathcal{R}_{\mathrm{PSF}}$.
-Employing Gaussian distributions allows analytic convolution of $\mathcal{R}_{\mathrm{PSF}}$ with the $\beta$-spectrum model, simplifying computation, as discussed in \autoref{sec:T2-beta-model-context} and \autoref{sec:T2-beta-model}.
-For a given gas species, each scatter peak term is characterized by a mean and standard deviation that depend only on $\sigma$.
-The full scatter peak is a weighted sum of these terms: